Contributor: Staff at Montecatini Eating Disorder Treatment Center

 Treating co-occurring conditions

-To get the best treatment, people should be working with treatment providers and centers that are familiar with both eating disorders and other conditions they may be facing simultaneously.
+To get the best treatment for disabilities and eating disorders, people should be working with treatment providers and centers that are familiar with both eating disorders and other conditions they may be facing simultaneously.
 For example, disorders like diabulimia require treatment under an endocrinologist due to this disorder’s being both an eating disorder and a chronic illness.

 What to look for